bbauska/Coursera-Bootstrap/readme.md

 Now the last step is to use bootstrap social to replace all these links with the social media buttons.

-To get that done, we\'ll go to the footer and then replace each of these with their corresponding icons there.
+To get that done, we&apos;ll go to the footer and then replace each of these with their corresponding icons there.

 I would say, i class Font Awesome fa-google-plus and close the <i\> tag there.
-And then I\'m simply going to copy this and then apply the same to the remaining ones.
+And then I&apos;m simply going to copy this and then apply the same to the remaining ones.

-I will say, Facebook, LinkedIn, Twitter, YouTube, and finally for mail I\'m going to use an envelope icon there.
+I will say, Facebook, LinkedIn, Twitter, YouTube, and finally for mail I&apos;m going to use an envelope icon there.

 In addition, to turn this into bootstrap social patents to the A tags, we should apply the classes as button button-social icon, and then button-google doing the same to the remaining ones.

-For the second one it would be Facebook, then LinkedIn, Twitter, Google and then for the last one, since we don\'t have a corresponding bootstrap social icon button for the mail, we won\'t have anything except button social icons.
+For the second one it would be Facebook, then LinkedIn, Twitter, Google and then for the last one, since we don&apos;t have a corresponding bootstrap social icon button for the mail, we won&apos;t have anything except button social icons.

-Now with this, let\'s go and take a quick look at our footer.
+Now with this, let&apos;s go and take a quick look at our footer.

 Going to your footer, you can now see all the buttons have been turned into their corresponding social buttons there.

-Let\'s do the same change to the footer in aboutus.html.
+Let&apos;s do the same change to the footer in aboutus.html.

-I\'m just copying that code there and then going to aboutus.html, and then simply replacing that in the footer of aboutus.html.
+I&apos;m just copying that code there and then going to aboutus.html, and then simply replacing that in the footer of aboutus.html.

-With that let\'s take one final look at our web page.
+With that let&apos;s take one final look at our web page.

 Going to our web page, you can see that now all the social media links there have been turned into social media buttons there.

-Going to the about page, you\'ll see the same thing in the about page also.
+Going to the about page, you&apos;ll see the same thing in the about page also.

-Now that you\'ve completed this exercise, this may be a good time to do a good commit with the message, icon fonts.
+Now that you&apos;ve completed this exercise, this may be a good time to do a good commit with the message, icon fonts.

 <h4>Exercise (Instructions): Icon Fonts</h4>